 Our word and actions should become a living testimony of a pure heart that is clothed with Christ no matter where we are or who we are with, so that others may see our good works and glorify our Father in heaven.

 Heavenly Father, thank You for the wise instruction contained in the Pauline epistles.
-I pray that all I say and do, I may be a living testimony of a life that is consecrated to God.
-May my life be one of transparency and purity, honesty and integrity, no matter where I may go.. and help me always to behave righteously, whether I am in the company of others or by myself - this I ask in Jesus name, AMEN.
+I pray that all I say and do, may be a living testimony of a life that is consecrated to God.
+May my life be one of transparency and purity, honesty and integrity, no matter where I may go, and help me always to behave righteously whether I am in the company of others or by myself.
+This I ask in Jesus' name, AMEN.